-In November 2014, Students for Fair Admissions Inc. (SFFA), a private group, filed a federal lawsuit against UNC-Chapel Hill and university officials challenging the constitutionality of our undergraduate admissions process and seeking to end the University’s consideration of race in admissions.
+In November 2014, Students for Fair Admissions Inc. (SFFA), a private group, filed a federal lawsuit alleging that UNC-Chapel Hill’s holistic admissions process was unconstitutional.

-SFFA also filed a federal lawsuit against Harvard University that went to trial in fall 2018.
-After a bench trial, the federal district court ruled in Harvard’s favor in October 2019.
-The U.S. Court of Appeals for the First Circuit upheld that decision in 2020.
+SFFA also filed a federal lawsuit against Harvard University that went to trial in 2018.
+A federal district court also ruled in Harvard’s favor in 2019, a decision that was upheld by the U.S. Court of Appeals for the First Circuit in 2020.

 In January 2022, the Supreme Court agreed to hear both the Harvard and UNC-Chapel Hill cases.
 The court heard separate oral arguments for each case on October 31, 2022.
 A decision is expected in 2023.